VladimirMakaev/cqrs-journey-doc/Journey_02_BoundedContexts.markdown

 **Reservation** and the seats become available to other registrants to reserve.

-> **CarlosPersona:** We discussed making the period of time that
+> **CarlosPersona:** We discussed making the period of time that the
-> reservations are held a parameter that a Business Customer can adjust
+> system holds reservations a parameter that a Business Customer can
-> for a conference.
-This may be a feature that we add if we determine
+> adjust for a conference.
+This may be a feature that we add if we
-> that there is a demand for this level of control.
+> determine that there is a requirement for this level of control.

 ## The Conference Management Bounded Context